-Individual department heads are hired because they are the "experts" in their respective domains.
+CEOs hire individual department heads because they are the "experts" in their respective domains.
 Software that helps engage them in determining how they will execute against corporate objectives gives you the best possible thinking across the organization, and will greatly improve the accuracy of your final numbers.